 Long-form content helps you in improving search rankings and reduce bounce rates.
-But what if it does not provide value and is stuffed with many keywords?
-Some of the content can indeed become of no value, or in other words, it turns out to be thin content.
+But what if it does not provide value and is stuffed with a lot of keywords?
+It is true that some of the content can become of no value, or in other words, it turns out to be thin content.
 People don’t want to waste time reading poorly written, low-quality content or content that isn’t interesting or engaging.

 In this knowledgebase article, we’ll talk about thin content, its effects on SEO, and how to identify and remove them.

 Thin content is nothing but the content on a web page that provides little or no value to the visitor.
 Although it does not have a negative impact on your ranking, it tampers your brand value among your audience.